KarthikhRR/employee-nodejs-server/README.md

-It’s been a pleasure meeting you.
+It’s very nice to meet you.